PennyLaneAI/catalyst/README.md

   A Python
   library that provides a `@qjit` decorator to just-in-time compile PennyLane hybrid quantum-classical programs.
-In addition, the frontend package provides Python functions for defining Catalyst-compatible control flow structures.
+In addition, the frontend package provides Python functions for defining Catalyst-compatible control flow structures, gradient, and mid-circuit measurement.

 ## Installation